darkawesome/blog/content/blog/Voronoi.md

 ![SOVI_Graphs](https://github.com/darkawesome/blog/blob/main/content/img/Voronoi/ozoneCounty.png?raw=true)

 **In the second graph we get a look at how the makeup of the state is across county lines showing in what counties the ozone is in greater or lower amounts.
-Although this doesn't give as clear of an image as the voronoi Tesselations it can give law makers and others interested in the issue areas to survey to find what the cause may be to why the ozone is different in different parts of the state.**
+Although this doesn't give as clear of an image as the Voronoi Tesselations it can give lawmakers and others interested in the issue areas to survey to find what the cause may be as to why the ozone is different in different parts of the state.**

 ```r
 tm_shape(county.data.sf) +